fleetdm/fleet/handbook/people.md

 >You can read more about directly responsible individuals in [Gitlab's handbook](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/)

 ## Spending company money
-As we continue to expand our own company policies, we use [GitLab's open expense policy](https://about.gitlab.com/handbook/spending-company-money/) as a guide for company spending.
+As we continue to expand our company policies, we use [GitLab's open expense policy](https://about.gitlab.com/handbook/spending-company-money/) as a guide for company spending.

 In brief, this means that as a Fleet team member, you may:

 * Spend company money like it is your own money.
 * Be responsible for what you need to purchase or expense in order to do your job effectively.
-* Feel free to make purchases __in the interest of the company__ without asking for permission beforehand (when in doubt, do __inform__ your manager prior to purchase, or as soon as possible after the purchase).
+* Feel free to make purchases __in the company interest__ without asking for permission beforehand (when in doubt, do __inform__ your manager prior to purchase or as soon as possible after the purchase).

 For more developed thoughts about __spending guidelines and limits__, please read [GitLab's open expense policy](https://about.gitlab.com/handbook/spending-company-money/).

 ### Purchasing a company-issued device.

 Fleet provides laptops for team members to use while working at Fleet.
-As soon as an offer is accepted, `eashaw` will reach out to the new team member to start this process. `eashaw` will work with the new team member to get their laptop purchased and shipped to them.
+As soon as an offer is accepted, `eashaw` will reach out to the new team member to start this process. `Eashaw` will work with the new team member to get their laptop purchased and shipped to them.

 Most of the team at Fleet use 16" MacBook Pros, but team members are free to choose any laptop or operating system that works for them, as long as the price [is within reason](#spending-company-money).